Every copywriter has their own style. So where does mine come from?

 That PR background is where my writing style comes from.

-Because when you’ve sat in the room during a crisis, written media statements under pressure, and worked with CEOs and marketing heads to refine messaging before it hits the headlines, you develop a sharp instinct for how things might land.
+Because when you’ve sat in the room during a crisis, written media statements under pressure, and worked with CEOs and marketing heads to refine messaging before it hits the headlines, you develop a real instinct for how things might land.

 And that instinct now shapes every sentence I write.